-Attach your mountain bike to your Gondola cabin at the Skyline Queenstown base and enjoy the leisurely uphill Gondola ride before detaching your bike and taking on the legendary challenges of the Queenstown Bike Park!
+The Skyline MTB crew will attach your mountain bike to your Gondola cabin at the Skyline Queenstown base.
+Enjoy the leisurely uphill Gondola ride before detaching your bike and taking on the legendary challenges of the Queenstown Bike Park!

 Skyline Queenstown offers a range of Gondola assisted bike passes, from half day to multi-day passes and season passes.